tchoutri/pg-entity/README.md

 ## Installation

+At ths moment, `pg-entity` is not yet published on Hackage as it is still being tested against real-world usecases.
-To use pg-entity in your project, add it to the `build-depends` stanza of you .cabal file, and insert the following in your `cabal.project`:
+To use the library in your project, add it to the `build-depends` stanza of you .cabal file, and insert the following in your `cabal.project`:

 ```